opendatalab/skydiffusion/README.md

-## Generating Aerial Images Using Our Pre-trained Model
+## 🚀 Quick Start
+Generating Aerial Images Using Our Pre-trained Model.
 Use the provided pre-trained model to generate aerial images according to the following code:
 ```bash
 python test.py \
     --num_gpus=8 \